lentendu/DeltaMP/README.md

 ### TRIMMING section
-+ __Denoising__: *454 specific parameter*, "yes" or "no", whether to perform flowgram denoising using FlowClus or not.
++ __Denoising__: "flowclus", "dada2" or "no", whether to perform 454 flowgram denoising using FlowClus, dada2 amplicon sequence variant error correction algorithm or nothing.
 The default is "no".

 + __Minimum number of flows__: *454 specific parameter*, a number between 300 and 600, minimum length of flowgrams to be kept for denoising.
 The default is 360.